BRCode4Fun/Python-Interpreter/README.md

   <h1>Python Interpreter</h1>
 </div>

-A custom Python interpreter implemented in C++ to showcase advanced programming skills and demonstrate proficiency in language design and implementation.
+Custom Python interpreter implemented in C++ to provide developers with a versatile and extensible tool for executing Python code, fostering learning, and encouraging contributions to the open-source Python ecosystem.

 ## Project Overview